 EMV SRC Explained

-Back in June, EMVCo published the specifications for Secure Remote Commerce, a digital toolset it developed to allow for the creation of secure, globally interoperable virtual payment terminals.
+In June of 2019, EMVCo published the specifications for Secure Remote Commerce, a digital toolset it developed to allow for the creation of secure, globally interoperable virtual payment terminals.
 While the general idea behind SRC is easy enough to grasp, many merchants still have lots of questions about where SRC should be implemented, how it works, and what actual benefits it will confer.
 Before throwing another branded payment platform up for your customers to figure out, it’s fair to ask: is this going to be worth it?

 From our perspective here at Chargeback Gurus, the first thing we want to know is whether implementing a particular tool or platform is likely to have an effect on the number of disputes and chargebacks a merchant receives.
 The basic framework of SRC relieves merchants from having to store and protect customer payment credentials, and makes it more difficult for fraudsters to use stolen cards at SRC-enabled payment terminals.
 The downside of this is that a cyberattack on a SRC “vault” of stored card data is a very high-reward target for hackers, but the relationship between any given high-profile data breach and an individual merchant’s chargeback rate is tenuous at best.